melezhik/outthentic/README.md

     $ strun --root /path/to/project/root/

-To run a certain story use `--story` parameter:
+To run the certain story use `--story` parameter:

-    $ strun --root /path/to/project/root/ --story /path/to/story/directory/inside/project/root
+    $ strun --story story1

 `--story` parameter should point a directory _relative_ to the project root directory.